 Here are some commonly asked questions regarding establishing endowments:

-The UT System minimum funding level is $10,000; however, several of the campuses have opted to set higher minimums.
-You’ll want to check with a campus-based fundraiser to determine the minimums at each campus.
+The UT System minimum funding level is $25,000; however, several of the institutions have opted to set higher minimums.
+Donors should connect with an institution-based fundraiser to determine the minimum levels for endowments at each institution.

 Do I have to complete funding all at once?

-You have the option of fulfilling the commitment over a period of up to five years.
+Donors have the option of fulfilling their commitment over a period of up to five years.

 All endowments held by the Board of Regents are managed by The University of Texas/Texas A&M Investment Management Company (UTIMCO), and almost all are invested in the Long-Term Fund (LTF), a pooled fund in which units are purchased by each individual endowment.
 A set amount of earnings from each endowment is distributed quarterly to the benefiting UT institution, to be spent toward the designated endowment purpose.

-There is no fee charged against endowment gifts.
-In connection with the administration and management of the endowment funds, an allocation may be made each year to the UT institutions from the entire endowment pool, in an amount of up to .60% (60 basis points), to be used by the UT institution to support development efforts to enhance the institution’s philanthropy.
+There is no fee charged against individual endowment gifts.
+In connection with the administration and management of the endowment funds, an allocation may be made each year to each UT institution based on that institution’s entire endowment pool, in an amount of up to .80% (80 basis points), to be used by that UT institution to support efforts to enhance the institution’s philanthropy.

 Since its inception in 2001, the UT System Endowment Compliance Program has evolved into a national model for ensuring that donor intent is followed for the thousands of endowments held by the UT System Board of Regents and the UT-affiliated foundations.
 The program was designed to focus on strengthening stewardship; promoting compliance with endowment agreements, laws and policies; increasing effective use of available resources; creating greater transparency; and improving reporting to donors and UT leadership.

-The program requires that each UT institution annually reviews and updates its risk assessment and reports on whether endowment earnings are being spent or are accumulating excessively.
-The program also monitors reporting to donors and training made available to campus staff to ensure that the endowments are being administered in accordance with donor intent.
+The program requires that each UT institution annually reviews and updates a risk assessment and reports on whether endowment earnings are being spent or are accumulating excessively.
+The program also monitors reporting to donors and training made available to institution staff to ensure that endowments are being administered in accordance with donor intent.

-For more information or questions regarding the endowment compliance program, please contact Charlotte Hambrick, Director of Endowment Compliance and Development Operations, at 512-499-4346, or Jean Bennett, Associate Director of Endowment Compliance and Development Operations, at 512-579-5142.
+For more information or questions regarding the endowment compliance program, please email Jean Bennett, Director of Endowment Compliance and Development Operations, or call 512-579-5142.